H.P. "Philip" Lovecraft

 Created by Joseph Dougherty

-By the way, Lovecraft's name is meant to conjure up images of both Chandler's famous knight errant and 1930's horror writer H.P.
+By the way, in case you missed it, Lovecraft's name is meant to conjure up images of both Chandler's famous knight errant and 1930's horror writer H.P.
 Lovecraft.
 The name-dropping may get a little too cute at times, but this flick is a nicely done little diversion worth digging up.

 Respectfully submitted by Kevin Burton Smith.